-- 4. To obtain an Honours in Anthropology, a student must first be admitted to the honours program and then graduate from the honours program. - a.
-To be admitted to the program, a student must satisfy pertinent Faculty of Arts requirements and secure an approved statement of a thesis topic (obtain form from the departmental secretary). - b.
-To graduate from the program, a student must satisfy pertinent Faculty of Arts requirements and complete the equivalent of sixty (60) credit hours in Anthropology including the following obligatory core: ANTH 1202; 1271; 1280; 1290; 4451 OR 4452; 4501 and 4502.
-In addition, students must complete, from the lists below, six (6) credit hours at the 2000-level or above in each of the four subfields of archaeological, biological, socio-cultural, and linguistic anthropology as well as three (3) credit hours in upper-level anthropological methods.
+4. To obtain an Honours in Anthropology, a student must first be admitted to the honours program and then graduate from the honours program.

+a.
+To be admitted to the program, a student must satisfy pertinent Faculty of Arts requirements and secure an approved statement of a thesis.

+b.
+To graduate from the program, a student must satisfy pertinent Faculty of Arts requirements and complete the equivalent of sixty (60) credit hours in Anthropology including the following obligatory core: ANTH 1202, 1271, 1280, 1290, 4452, 4501, and 4502.
+In addition, students must complete, from the lists below, six (6) credit hours at the 2000-level or above in each of the four subfields of archaeological, biological, socio-cultural, and linguistic anthropology as well as three (3) credit hours in anthropological methods.